netgroup-polito/cloud_computing_labs/lab2a/1.4/README.md

   * You will observe that the `/bin/bash` process got assigned **PID=1**.
   * `htop` is displaying **only the processes** running in the current namespace (the new `bash` at PID 1, and `htop` itself).

-Back on the Host (Initial Namespace:
+To go back on the Host (Initial Namespace):

 1. Open a **new terminal** (you are now back in the initial/host `PID` namespace).
 2. Issue the `ps -af` command.